ClimDesign/QDF/README.md

 source("mcmc_sampler.R")
 ```
+The models are fit in a Bayesian framework and estimation relies on Markov Chain Monte Carlo (MCMC) sampling.

-Additionally, [Stan](https://mc-stan.org/) (version 2.25 or later) was used to generate initial values for some parameters to improve the efficiency of the MCMC sampler.
-See (this link) for details.
+[Stan](https://mc-stan.org/) (version 2.25 or later) was used to generate initial values for some parameters to improve the efficiency of the MCMC sampler.
+Details on using Stan to generate initial values for QDF analysis are available at (this link).

 ### Data structure
 QDF analysis requires generating several sets of annual maxima from observed data at a single gauging station.
 Each set of annual maxima corresponds to a different duration.
 The model then finds a relationship between these generated sets of annual maxima.
-See [Barna et al., 2023](https://www.sciencedirect.com/science/article/pii/S0022169423003906#b34) for a discussion of how to process data for QDF analysis.
+See [Barna et al., (2023)](https://www.sciencedirect.com/science/article/pii/S0022169423003906#b34) for a discussion of how to process data for QDF analysis.

 The MCMC sampler expects data in the form of a 2 x (n*d) matrix, where n = number of years of observed data at a station and d = the number of durations to be simultaneously modeled.
 The first row contains the data values and the second row indicates the duration that the data value corresponds to.
 The data should be ordered from smallest duration to largest.